-And when comes to making reservations for a place to stay, indeed there’s also a wide variety to select from, including everything from luxury accommodations at the Rimrock Resort or the Fairmont Banff Springs Hotel, to a plethora of well-known chain hotels and inns.
+And when comes to making reservations for a place to stay, indeed there’s also a wide variety to select from, including everything from luxury accommodations at the Fairmont Banff Springs Hotel or Rimrock Resort in Banff, to a plethora of well-known chain hotels and inns.

 And then there are those that are so unique they fall into categories all their own.
-Here are our Favorite 5:
+Here are our Favorite 5 Most Unique Alberta Accommodations:

 This historic and rustic lodge (also seen above in the lead photo) can be found in Banff National Park.
 The hotel originally opened in 1925 and was restored in 1985 as well as renovated and winterized for year-round accommodations.
 Featuring the original hand-hewn log structure, Deer Lodge is just minutes from picturesque Lake Louise.

 The property contains 71 well-appointed rooms of 5 different configurations including a family suite.
 No matter the season, the surroundings are a photographer’s paradise.

 This hotel acts as the perfect base camp for travelers exploring the region, whether hiking in the summer or skiing in the winter.
 Deer Lodge even offers a complimentary shuttle bus to take guests to the Lake Louise ski area.
 If you return to the hotel feeling tired and achy, you’ll find a traditional dry wood sauna to warm you or head to the rooftop for a welcoming hot tub that offers stunning views of Victoria Glacier.

 If you’re a train enthusiast, you absolutely HAVE to stay in Aspen Crossing‘s Caboose Cabins found in Mossleigh, Alberta.